-They are portable and quite handy if you often shoot on different locations since you can easily pack and carry them to wherever you plan on shooting your next YouTube video.
+They are portable and quite handy if you often shoot in different locations since you can easily pack and carry them to wherever you plan on shooting your next YouTube video.

 3. Ring Lights

 Although they are most frequently used for fashion and beauty videos, ring lights are a great option whenever you need to make sure that the subjects of the video are perfectly lit.
-These circular lights have a mount in the center, so the camera's point of view is identical to the direction from which the light is coming from.
+These circular lights have an amount in the center, so the camera's point of view is identical to the direction from which the light is coming.